 Maybe you’ll eat in a restaurant tonight, but better yet, maybe you’ll cook your own lunch and dinner on the side of the river, sleep in a tent and wake up in nature.
-Really, it’s up to you.
-For some example itineraries, check out:
+Really, it’s up to you

 A brief history of kayaking